TinyaPetrova/Sobremesa_Draft/README.md

-# Sobremesa

-## JavaScript, React, TypeScript & Redux app
+# Sobremesa: JavaScript, React, TypeScript & Redux app

 This app is for those who are looking for ideas for spending time with friends.
 Sobremesa translates from Spanish as "time after the feast", when people after a meal want to talk, discuss news and just have a good time.